One place for your family's records

 Wholekin vs ERP

-A lightweight ERP for household administration.
+A lightweight ERP for a family.

-A system of record for the family's operational context.
+One system for the family's records.

-A private administrative backbone rather than a corporate suite.
+A practical backbone, not a corporate suite.

 What makes that category valuable 01